CFCorp/CFApi2/README.md

 What are you using redis for?
 - it is just a simple caching step between the API requests and the images it just makes loading the images a bit more optimzed and faster due to this if you decide to run it on your own machine Redis is highly recommended to be used.

+Why are you rebuilding your API
+1. PHP is slow and I want better speed
+2. PHP setup is a pain in the ass
+3. I want to learn some new stuff

+# So what will change?

+- Backend in Rust
+- Frontend in Python With C
+- Database will be switched to Neo4J
+- Dashboards
+- Login Page
+- Authentication Methods
+- User Tokens and UUIDs
+- a lot of minor stuff

+# Is there a chance that the code will be public
+- Yes it will be in the future fully open source

+# Roadmap / TODO

+- [ ] Make the whole backend
+- [ ] Make the frontend
+- [ ] Learn how to use Neo4J
+- [ ] use Neo4J as a database
+- [ ] remake the login page
+- [ ] remake the dashboard
+- [ ] remake the loggers
+- [ ] add tagging
+- [ ] 2FA
+- [ ] Better Uploaders
+- [ ] Redis Caching

 # Requirements:
 - Web server (Apache/Nginx, PHP, PostgreSQL)